muppet9010/factorio-muppet-streamer/README.md

 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
 As no one likes to be in an enclosed space with flames.
 - The player will be given the flamer and ammo needed for the effect if needed.
 If given these will be reclaimed at the end of the effect as appropriate.
 The player’s original gun and weapon selection will be returned to them including any slot filters.
 - While activated the player will lose control over their flamers weapon targeting and firing behaviour.
-- While activated the player can not change the active gun via the switch to next weapon key.
+- While activated the player can not change the active gun via the switch to the next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to prevent.
 However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.
 - The flamethrower is yours and so any of your damage upgrades will affect it.